DaveCoDev/not-again-ai/README.md

 Install the [Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) for VSCode.

+Install the [Ruff extension](https://marketplace.visualstudio.com/items?itemName=charliermarsh.ruff) for VSCode.

 Default settings are configured in [`.vscode/settings.json`](./.vscode/settings.json).
-This will enable flake8 and black formatting with consistent settings.
+This will enable Ruff and black with consistent settings.

 # Documentation